Below: A bulleted format of the video, covering the need to know tips about running a profitable Facebook ad campaign.

 If you approach Facebook Ads like Google PPC Ads, you’re going to fail.
 The key is building value, awareness and attention on Facebook, before asking them to leave the network and take action.

-This is done through the use of content (i.e. blog posts, guides, webinars) that are NOT gated (i.e. opt in required to consume).
-Please, PLEASE watch the video in the header for more information about this.
+This is done through the use of content (i.e. blog posts, guides, infographics, webinars) that are NOT gated (i.e. opt in required to consume).
+Please, PLEASE watch the video in the header for more inform.

 If you run video traffic, your chances of success are much, MUCH higher.
 I will NEVER run an image ad, ever again – it’s that serious.
 Creating video is difficult, expensive or resource intensive but you can hack it by creating slideshow format ads.